 Open spaces for the future

-In the lockdown people are enjoying their local spaces and paths as never before, and are likely to continue to do so beyond the pandemic.
+Through the pandemic, people have been enjoying their local open spaces and paths as never before.
 But these spaces and paths are themselves under threat, from development pressures, neglect and local authority austerity.
 Moreover, there is not equal provision and those who most need safe, quiet spaces close to home are denied them because it is left to local authorities to make decisions about the amount and location of open space.

 The National Planning Policy Framework (NPPF) advocates the need to provide ‘high-quality open space’ (para 91) and to ‘plan positively for the provision and use of shared spaces’ (para 92).
 However, too often these requirements are ignored.
 We want to see these rules being followed.
 It also makes provision for the dedication of land as Local Green Space (paras 99-101).